-At the beginning of this series, I introduced the analogy of the convenience retailer as a finely tuned performance car in a race for volume.
+At the beginning of this series, I introduced the analogy of the convenience retailer as a finely tuned performance car in a race for volume and the 7 elements of fuel retail and convenience success.
 In the previous two articles, we looked at the role of pricing in generating volume and how the top percentile retailers use data to get and keep a winning edge.
 The analogy that we used was pricing as the turbo charger and data as the telemetry in our high-performance race car.

 In this article, we will focus on the competition—having a keen awareness of their performance, their goals and the appropriate way to respond without letting them determine your strategy and tactics.